Shree Dev Vyadeshwar: Style

 The architectural style is called 'Panchayatan'.
 A Panchayatan temple contains four subordinate shrines in four corners and the main shrine in the center of the podium, which forms the base.
 Here, Shiva is Shree Vyadeshwar, the central shrine, with Surya, Ganesha, Amba or Ambika (Shiva's consort) and Vishnu with his wife Lakshmi as the South-East, South-West, North-West and North-East subordinate shrines respectively.
 Nandi (the vahana of Shiva) sits in front of the main shrine.

 The temple has three entrances to the east, west and south.
 Shri Garuda (the vahana of Vishnu) and Shri Hanuman are installed on either sides of the East entrance, inside the temple.

-Updates
+Renovations

 This 'Panchayatan' temple is ancient, as are its deities.
 Due to aging, the three shrines were found eroded.
 In May 2015, the shrines of Shri Parvati (Ambikamata), Shri Garud and Shri Hanuman were ceremonially replaced by new shrines.
 Also the shrine of Shri Suryanarayan was replaced later.
 All the required reinstatement rituals were systematically performed.
 The old entrance facing due East was small in size and was inconvenient.
 That entrance (Mahadwar in local Marathi language) was replaced with a completely renovated gate, during the recent renovation of the temple.